zookz/cordova-plugin-health/README.md

 ## Tips for Android apps

-* You need to ahve the Google Services API downloaded in your SDK
+* You need to have the Google Services API downloaded in your SDK
 * Be sure to give your app access to the Google Fitness API, see https://developers.google.com/fit/android/get-started

 some more detailed instructions are provided [here](https://github.com/2dvisio/cordova-plugin-googlefit)